 - 7 Questions to ask when touring a daycare center

-I know I’m being completely illogical, but going back to work leaves me with strong feelings of inadequacy.
+I know I’m being completely illogical, but going back to work after maternity leave gives me a strong feeling of inadequacy.

 I really struggle with the fact that I can’t do either job adequately.

 - Am I going to be a good mom when I’m distracted by work?

 - Am I going to be a good employee when I’m distracted by my child?